ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 Below is a table showing the average recall across all users for labels that had severity &lt;=3 (in the ground truth) and labels that had severity &gt;=4, along with the number of labels that fall into each of those categories.

 We also created a binomial mixed effects model to determine the relationship between severity and recall.
 We had severity (high or low) as the fixed effect and user id nested in route id as random effects.
 We modeled recall as binomial and used a logistic link function.
 Using a likelihood ratio test (LRT), we found the contribution of the fixed effect (severity) to be statistically significant (likelihood ratio = 9.3761, df = 1, n = 214, p = 0.002).
+You can check out some notes on mixed effects models at the end of this document: [here](#rationale-and-description-of-mixed-effect-models).

 <table style="width:100%;">
 <colgroup>